akvo/akvo-flow-docs/docs/fieldapp/4-surveys-to-device/4-1-getting-surveys-on-device.rst

    :width: 500 px
    :align: center

 4. After you have completed this, close the window and eject the phone's drive from your computer BEFORE you remove the USB cord from the phone or the computer.
 If you do not do this correctly, the bootstrap file may not run correctly, and it may cause problems on your computer or phone.
 The exact order for connecting and disconnecting your phone will vary depending on which model you are using.
-Your phone models manual might have more information.
+Your phone model manual might have more information.

 5. After you disconnect the phone, open the Field Survey app.
 The phone notification bar will first read "Loading survey data from SD card", and then "Done loading survey data from SD card".